 Here are five ways volunteering can help you build your personal brand:

-- Enhance Skills.
 Volunteering can help with many aspects of sharpening your skills or discovering a hidden talent.
 There might be instances when you will take the lead on a project or lead a committee or board.
 I do not care how great of a leader anyone is, managing a nonprofit board is always a personal growth opportunity.
-Besides honing people skills, other skills you may learn include developing a strategic plan, preparing a budget, learning to fundraise, mastering decision making, or marketing an event.
+Besides honing people skills, other skills you may learn include developing a strategic plan, preparing a budget, learning to fund raise, mastering decision making, or marketing an event.
 The more unique skills you have, the more you differentiate yourself.

-- Develop Empathy.
 Empathy is about putting the needs of others before your own.
-That is absolutely what you do when you volunteer.
-It demonstrates you care and that you are able to be sensitive to the needs of others.
-It teaches you to nurture relationships and take your eyes off of yourself.
-It allows you to be open to different views and gain real connections with people, which builds trust.
+That is what you do when you volunteer.
+Volunteering demonstrates you care and that you can be sensitive to the needs of others.
+Giving back teaches you to nurture relationships and take your eyes off of yourself.
+The atmosphere of volunteering allows you to be open to different views and gain real connections with people, which builds trust.
 Trust is at the core of every successful business and personal interaction.

 Building your personal brand by giving back to your community is a powerful win-win.
 These five areas develop who you are as a person and the value you provide to others.
 Because in the end, personal branding is about what you bring to others.

 Powering your strategic visibility!
 Sheila Anderson is an image and impression management expert driven to empower corporate professionals across the globe in growing their strategic visibility through her return on image® services.
 Using her I-C-U process, Sheila works with leaders to lean into personal style and build authentic brand.